vincentstans/himdplay/README.md

 himdplay
 ========

+What works:  Playback of Atrac3 and MPEG
+             Writing MP3 to disk  # This results that my mz-nh700 is unable to read the disk but still mountable on pc SonicStage doesn't reconize the disk but who uses SonicStage :P
+             Listing tracks

 himdcli interface

 Funny it's late for now i just wanted to share my code and maybe find some bash fan that is willing to contribute.